-As the Amazon description so eloquently puts it: The streets of Stoneham, New Hampshire, are lined with bookstores and paved with murder.
-Sounds pretty nice, except for the tiny murder detail.
+As the Amazon description for The Booktown Mystery Series so eloquently puts it: The streets of Stoneham, New Hampshire, are lined with bookstores and paved with murder.
+Sounds pretty nice, except for the small detail of the latter.

 If Tricia wants to clear her name, she’ll need to start emulating the detectives from her favorite mystery novels fast, and uncover the real culprit.

 For readers who: Love reading cozies with small-town settings.

 6. The Singaporean Mystery Series by Ovidia Yu

 Not all cozy mysteries take place in an English hamlet.
 If you’re looking to branch out and to get to know amateur crime-solvers from other parts of the world, start with The Singaporean Mystery Series, starring Rosie “Aunty” Lee: a feisty widow and owner of Singapore’s favorite restaurant.
 Passing up the chance to become a “tai tai” — a woman who lives a life of leisurely luxury — when her husband passes away, Aunty Lee instead decides to devote herself to building a spice-based culinary empire.